• Skip to primary navigation

 Professional Summary

 Jeffery K. Tomberlin, Ph.D. is a Professor, Texas A&M AgriLife Research Fellow, & Presidential Impact Fellow in the Department of Entomology at Texas A&M University.
-He is also the Director of the Forensic & Investigative Sciences Program at Texas A&M University, and the principal investigator of the Forensic Laboratory for Investigative Entomological Sciences (F.L.I.E.S.)
+He is also the principal investigator of the Forensic Laboratory for Investigative Entomological Sciences (F.L.I.E.S.)
 Facility (forensicentomology.tamu.edu) at Texas A&M University.
 Since arriving at Texas A&M University in 2002, 36 scientists, including 7 Fulbright scholars, from around the world have visited his lab.
 He has also served as the chair for 22 Ph.D. and 22 M.S. students.
 To date, he has edited 8 books, published 28 book chapters, and +250 articles which have been cited more than +12,750.

 Selected Publications